rohan-paul/rohan-paul/README.md

    <a href="https://www.kaggle.com/paulrohan2020">
     <img align="left" alt="Rohan Paul | Kaggle" width="50px" height="30px" src="https://github.com/rohan-paul/rohan-paul/blob/master/assets/kaggle.png" />
 </a>.

-## More about me

-- ⚡ **Self-taught Engineer and super unusual Career-changer from International Banking to Software Engineering**.
-Currently living and working in Bangalore, India.

-- ⚡ **Ex Deutsche Bank and Ex HSBC Financial Analyst (India and Australia)**.

-- ⚡ **About my career transformation** - After working for 10 years in International Banking (across India, Australia and for a short while in NewYork) transitioned to Software Engineering, for my love of coding and solving problems.

 ### Some of my blogs in [medium.com](https://paulrohan.medium.com/)